ashsecurity/ashsecurity.github.io/_posts/2018-02-24-SIEM-Buying-Thoughts.md

 * How easy it is to maintain, that is to say administer, each component of SIEM infrastructure.

 ### PoC thoughts
 Any PoC (Proof of Concept) for SIEM solution is very difficult to run.
 Generally because any SIEM implementation should be tailored to your environment and include various log sources.
 Once again I have to stress that process of logs integration and normalization is usually very painful and depends on the different logs' types you feed into the SIEM.
-Unfortunately you will fully understand challenges with logs' integration only after you will get familiar with the solution.Normalization is the process of mapping the different log sources to common event fields.
+Unfortunately you will fully understand challenges with logs' integration only after you will get familiar with the solution.
 At the same time, no one likes buying without test driving.
-I would recommend asking integrator or distributor to provide access to demo stand.
+I would recommend asking integrator or distributor to provide access to demo stand built by them on their premises.
 This will help you get more confidence in the capabilities of the integrator or distributor and get more familiar with the product.
+The company that has invested time and effort to build SIEM demo stand is demonstrating commitment and skills of the product.

 ### Links